Mason Croft, which now houses the University of Birmingham's Shakespeare Institute, was formerly the home of the novelist Marie Corelli.

 Virtual tour of Mason Croft today

-Use the interactive virtual tour below to move around the Shakespeare Institute today.
-Drag the image below to rotate your view and click on doorways to change rooms.
+Use our interactive virtual tour on Google Maps to move around the Shakespeare Institute today.
+Drag the image to rotate your view and click on doorways to change rooms.
 Navigate through the library, gardens, music hall, seminar rooms and main hall.
 A full screen version is available on Google maps.